lyteword/chspurgeon-tod/volume-7/psalm-130.md

 **Verse 2.** Attention from God to us—how to gain it.

-1\.Let us plead the name which commands attention.
+1\.
+Let us plead the name which commands attention.

-2\.Let us ourselves pay attention to God's word.
+2\.
+Let us ourselves pay attention to God's word.

-3\.Let us give earnest attention to what we ask, and how we ask.
+3\.
+Let us give earnest attention to what we ask, and how we ask.

-4\.Let us attentively watch for a reply.
+4\.
+Let us attentively watch for a reply.

 **Verse 2.** *Lord, hear my voice.*

-1\.Though it be faint by reason of distance—hear it.
+1\.
+Though it be faint by reason of distance—hear it.

-2\.Though it be broken because of my distress—hear it.
+2\.
+Though it be broken because of my distress—hear it.

-3\.Though it be unworthy on account of my iniquities—hear it.— *W. H. J. P.*
+3\.
+Though it be unworthy on account of my iniquities—hear it.— *W. H. J. P.*

 **Verse 3.**

-1\.The supposition: "If thou, Lord, shouldest mark iniquities"
+1\.
+The supposition: "If thou, Lord, shouldest mark iniquities"

 a) It is scriptural.

 b) It is reasonable.
 If God is not indifferent towards men, he must observe their sins.
 If he is holy, he must manifest indignation against sin.
 If he is the Creator of conscience, he must certainly uphold its verdict against sin.
 If he is not wholly on the side of sin, how can he fail to avenge the mischiefs and miseries sin has caused?

-2\.The question it suggests: "Who shall stand?"
+2\.
+The question it suggests: "Who shall stand?"
 A question,

 a) Not difficult to answer.